Al Green (politician): Personal life

 Green is a Baptist Christian.
 He is divorced.

-Green underwent intestinal surgery in 2024.

 Lucinda Daniels controversy

 In 2008, former staffer Lucinda Daniels accused Green of sexual assault.
 Daniels filed a lawsuit against Green and then withdrew it.
 Green filed a counter-lawsuit, alleging Daniels had threatened to sue Green for workplace discrimination if Green did not pay her money.
 Green subsequently withdrew his suit too.
 The Hill reported that a spokesman for Green said the two had had a "romantic encounter" in 2007, but that the allegations of sexual harassment were untrue.
 In 2017, at a time when several other congressmen were facing accusations of sexual misconduct, Green and Daniels released a joint statement saying that both regretted having "hastily made allegations and charges against one another that have been absolutely resolved".
 The statement added that the two were "friends".